 - Leave your thoughts

 Looking to launch your own blog but unsure of which platform to use?

 When it comes to choosing a blogging platform, you have plenty of options.
-But each one has different pros and cons, so where’s the best place to start a blog in 2020 and beyond?
+But each one has different pros and cons, so where’s the best place to start a blog?

 That’s the question I’m going to try to answer in this post.

 By asking you five key questions about your blogging goals, and highlighting the pros and cons of six popular platforms, this article will help you to pick one that supports what you want to achieve and sets your blog up for success.

 Table of Contents